Iubenda logo

 Table of Contents

-How to manage cookies consent on WordPress
+How to manage cookie consent on WordPress

 Today, cookies rule the web, and these questions are on most website owners’ minds.
 Every website installs them to function better and get deeper insights into their audience.
-This post will show you how to make your WordPress website compliant and use cookies lawfully.

-If you are based in the EU or target EU-based users, you need to comply with the Cookie Law
+If you are based in the EU or target EU-based users, you need to comply with the Cookie Law.

 The Cookie Law – whose official name is ePrivacy Directive – establishes guidelines for protecting the electronic privacy of EU-based users.
 It requires that every website or app owner who uses any trackers should disclose it in a cookie policy and block trackers from running if users’ don’t grant their consent.